What term is used to describe the splitting of an organism's body into two identical parts?

 Prepare for the Science Entrance Exam with flashcards and multiple-choice questions.
 Each question provides hints and explanations to boost your confidence.
 Ace your exam!

 The term that describes the splitting of an organism's body into two identical parts is fission.
-This process is commonly observed in certain unicellular organisms, such as bacteria and some protozoans, where the organism divides into two separate entities that are genetically identical to the original.
+This process is a form of asexual reproduction where a single organism divides into two new organisms that are genetically identical to the original.
+Fission is commonly seen in certain single-celled organisms, such as bacteria, as well as in some multicellular organisms like sea anemones.

 Subscribe